Impact of QED backgrounds on light-by-light scattering measurements at $e^+e^-$ and $e^-e^-$ colliders: Background process

-\section{Background process $\epem \to \GG\GG$}
+\section{Background process $e^+e^- \to \gamma\gamma\gamma\gamma$}

-In the process shown in Fig.~\ref{ee-gg} both electron and positron emit ISR photons (at small angles) and then annihilate to the pair of photons with large angles.
-These photons have small total transverse momentum, small acoplanarity angle similar to those in \gggg.
+In the process shown in Fig.~\ref{ee-gg}, an electron and a positron emit ISR (initial-state radiation) photons at small angles and then annihilate, producing a pair of photons at large angles.
+These large-angle photons have small total transverse momentum and a small acoplanarity angle, similar to the photons produced in the $\gamma\gamma \to \gamma\gamma$ process.